 If you go to WebMD or the Mayo Clinic or just Google the term “migraines”, what you’ll consistently find is that they are defined as very severe headaches.
 You’ll also find that they have all sorts of descriptive characteristics.
-For example, they mostly affect women between ages 25 to 55, and can last anywhere from 4 to 72 hours, etc. Migraines typically have 4 phases:
+For example, they predominantly affect women between, have a peak incidence between 25 and 55 years of age, and can last anywhere from 4 to 72 hours, etc. Migraines also typically have 4 phases:

 While we have a broad range of characteristics that describe these headaches, at the end of the day, the question that migraine sufferers most want answered is ‘What causes them?’
 In most cases, we don’t really know.
 This fact is demonstrated by the sheer number of medications and numerous classes of medications that are used to treat migraines.
 Examples of the latter include anti-seizure medications, pain medications, muscle relaxants, neuroleptics, antidepressants, serotonin-modulating drugs (like all the triptans), the new range of CGRP receptor antagonists and several others.
-Generally speaking, in life as well as in medicine, when there are multiple different ways of treating a problem, one can rest assured that not one of those methods is supremely effective, otherwise everyone would be using it.
-I say to my patients that two most important questions for any diagnosis is to figure what is causing that problem and if you can figure that out, what can you do about it.
+Generally speaking, in life as well as in medicine, when there are multiple different ways of treating a problem, one can rest assured that not one of those methods is clearly the most effective, otherwise everyone would be using it.
+I say to my patients that the two most important questions for any diagnosis are: one, can you figure out what is causing the problem and two, what can you do about it?